programmerlexi/limix/README.md

 Just do `make run-iso` or `make run-hdd`.

-The first usally boots faster.
+The first usually boots faster.